-There are a few garages in the town centre - Puma, Zuva, Total and Engen (see town centre map).
-Between these, you should always be able to get fuel both diesel and petrol.
-If these fail there are a couple of bulk depots in the industrial sites (see town centre map).
-For the latest news on fuel availability, please check our Newsflash Page.
+There are a numerous garages in the town centre - Puma, Zuva, Total, Glow and Engen (see town centre map).
+Between these, you should always be able to get fuel both diesel and petrol

 Tip: Pay for fuel with US\$ cash.
 If you only have SA Rand the conversion rate is often very unfavourable and will end up costing you a lot more money.
+Garages do NOT accept credit or debit cards.